 Her community leadership roles include: Chair, Advisory Council, Fundación Escuela Nueva USA; Member, Communications & Advocacy Committee, Downtown Women’s Center; President and Co-President, National Women’s Hall of Fame, Seneca Falls, NY; Chair, Board of Trustees, the Mirman School; 5-term President, YWCA Greater Los Angeles; 2-term President, YWCA’s of the Pacific Region (which included California, Arizona, New Mexico, and part of Texas); co-chair Structure Task Force YWCA USA; President, Hillsides Home for Children Education Center; member, Community Development Cabinet United Way of Greater Los Angeles; member, Board of Directors, City of Angeles Ballet; and member, Council of the Children’s Burn Foundation.

-She is currently employed as Senior Counsel for Phillips & Associates, a non-profit consulting firm.
+She is currently employed as Senior Associate for Phillips & Associates, a non-profit consulting firm.